 Dr. Sharon K. Inouye is the Director of the Aging Brain Center at the Hinda and Arthur Marcus Institute for Aging Research, Hebrew SeniorLife in Boston, Massachusetts.
 She holds the Milton and Shirley F. Levy Family Chair and is a Professor of Medicine at Harvard Medical School (Beth Israel Deaconess Medical Center).
 Her research focuses on delirium and functional decline in hospitalized older patients, resulting in more than 300 peer-reviewed original articles to date.
-Currently, she is the overall principal investigator of the Successful Aging after Elective Surgery (SAGES) study, an $11 million Program Project on delirium funded by the National Institute on Aging, as well as other active research projects.
+Currently, she is the overall principal investigator of the Successful Aging after Elective Surgery (SAGES) study, a $13 million Program Project on delirium and dementia funded by the National Institute on Aging, as well as other active research projects.
 The purpose of the SAGES study is to examine the interface of delirium and dementia, whether delirium alters the course of dementia, and whether delirium leads to longstanding cognitive impairment and pathologic changes in the brain.
 Dr. Inouye is committed to improving health and quality of life for older persons and their families.

 Dr. Inouye developed and validated the Confusion Assessment Method (CAM), the most widely-used instrument for the identification of delirium worldwide, translated into >20 languages and cited >20,000 times.
 She conceptualized the multifactorial model for delirium, which focuses on identification of predisposing and precipitating factors for delirium.
 Her work involves translating theories of clinical investigation into practical applications that directly improve the quality of life for older adults.
 She developed the Hospital Elder Life Program (HELP), a multicomponent intervention strategy designed to prevent delirium by targeting six delirium risk factors.
 HELP was successful in reducing delirium by 40 percent and was published in a landmark study in the New England Journal of Medicine.
 This study was the first to show that a substantial proportion of delirium is preventable.
 Additionally, HELP has been shown to reduce falls, functional decline, and hospital costs, and to improve patient, family, and nursing satisfaction.
 The HELP program provides Age Friendly Care and has been adopted by hundreds of hospitals worldwide.